 Before trying setup again, please ensure that your site is publicly available and your host, firewall, plugin, maintenance mode plugin, or another configuration is not blocking the Site Verification service.
 If you try setup again and still experience the issue, please create a post on our support forum for assistance.

-The request to the authentication proxy has failed.
-Please, try again later.
+The request to the authentication proxy has failed with an error

 The content of this message will vary depending on the cause.
 Below are some of the variations you may encounter: